SIW22/Whip-It/README.md

-# Project #Zero: The Game
+# Whip It!

 ### Overview

-A board game for one or two players using random progression and event cards that require resolution to continue.
+A DEVO inspired board game for one or two players using random progression and event cards that require resolution to continue.
 First player to reach the end space wins.
+Whip it!

 ---